buildfirst/buildfirst/ch07/02_backbone-view-templates/README.md

 grunt watch
 ```

 That's about it.
-This demo shows how you can use Backbone to render a static view in your HTML.
+This demo shows how you can use Backbone to render a view in your HTML using Mustache templates.
 I've kept this example simple on purpose, so that you can progressively understand what is going on as we add functionality to the view.

-In the next example, [**ch07e02** Backbone View Templates][5], you'll learn to render the view using [Mustache][6] templates instead.
+![backbone-templates.png][7]

 [1]: https://raw.github.com/bevacqua/buildfirst/master/images/backbone.png
 [2]: http://backbonejs.org/ "Backbone.js MVC Framework"